cogmaster-stats/r-cogstats/extras/lattice.md

 predictor, `x`, according to the levels of a categorical variable `g` and a continuous variable `z` summarized as *shingles*.

-Let's start with a scatterplot for a multiway data set.
+Let's start by drawing a basic scatterplot for a multiway data set.
+Our data set is composed of four variables that are simulated very basically as shown below.
+Variables `x` and `z` are simply drawn from an uniform distribution, while `g` is a random sample of `a` and `b`.
+Then, `z` is discretized using the `equal.count()` function, which basically amounts to dividing z-values in distinct classes.
+Contrary to `cut()`, it allows partial overlapping between those classes, meaning that an observation belong to several classes at once.
+This is the basis of `lattice`'s shingles, and it permit the cross-classification of several variables, including continuous ones.

 ```r
 set.seed(88)